paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-068-additions-to-the-tax-additional-amounts-and-assessable-penalties.md

 1969—Subsecs. (d), (e).
 Pub.
 L. 91–172 added subsec. (d) and redesignated former subsec. (d) as (e).

 1965—Subsec. (b).
 Pub.
-L. 89–97, § 313(e)(2)(B), inserted “and in the case of each failure to furnish a statement required by section 6053(b) (relating to statements furnished by employers with respect to tips),” after “income tax withheld).”.
+L. 89–97, § 313(e)(2)(B), inserted “and in the case of each failure to furnish a statement required by section 6053(b) (relating to statements furnished by employers with respect to tips),” after “income tax withheld),”.

 Subsec. (c).
 Pub.
 L. 89–212 inserted “or which are compensation (as defined in section 3231(e))” and “or section 3201 (as the case may be)”.